boostercloud/booster/docs/README.md

 - _&lt;id of the read model&gt;_ is the ID of the specific read model instance you are interested in.
 - _selection_field_list_ is a list with the names of the specific read model fields you want to get as response.

-Check the examples where we send a query to read a read model named "CartReadModel" whose ID is "demo" and we get back as response its `id` and the list of cart `items`
+In the following example we send a query to read a read model named "CartReadModel" whose ID is "demo".
+We get back its `id` and the list of cart `items` as response.

-Remember that in case you want to query a read model that is restricted to a specific set of roles, you must send the **access token** in the **"Authorization"** header: *"Authorization: Bearer &lt;token retrieved upon sign-in&gt;"*

-> Using a GraphQL-specific client:

 ```
 URL: "<httpURL>/graphql"